-- the company has fewer than 10 employees; - the fixed monthly salary for the vacancy is S\$20,000 or above; - the role is short term (ie, not more than one month); - the role is to be filled by a local transferee (ie, an existing employee of a company in Singapore transferring to another related branch, subsidiary or affiliate in Singapore); or - the role is to be filled by a candidate choosing to apply as an overseas intra-corporate transferee under the World Trade Organization's General Agreement on Trade in Services or an applicable free trade agreement to which Singapore is a party.
+- the company has fewer than 10 employees; - the fixed monthly salary for the vacancy is S\$20,500 or above (from 1 September 2023); - the role is short term (ie, not more than one month);

+the role is to be filled by a local transferee (ie, an existing employee of a company in Singapore transferring to another related branch, subsidiary or affiliate in Singapore); or

+• the role is to be filled by a candidate choosing to apply as an overseas intra-corporate transferee under the World Trade Organization's General Agreement on Trade in Services or any applicable free trade agreement to which Singapore is a party.

 However, all employers must practise fair hiring even if their job vacancies can be exempted from advertising.
-In the Employment Pass or S Pass application, the employer must provide details of the job advertisement, the number of candidates considered and the reasons local candidates were not hired.
+In the Employment Pass or S Pass application, the employer must provide details of the job advertisement, the number of candidates considered and the reasons why local candidates were not hired.